Overview¶

 It's highly recommended to use either the Helm chart or Operator to install the HPE CSI Driver for Kubernetes and the associated Container Storage Providers.
 Only venture down manual installation if your requirements can't be met by the Helm chart or Operator.

-Manual CSI driver install¶
+Manual CSI Driver Install¶

 Deploy the CSI driver and sidecars for the relevant Kubernetes version.